the9000/ideas/polymorphic-tree-docs.md

 etc. Let's make it explicit.
 Why have a spreadsheet and a word processor separated?
 Why think which type of document to create?

+Also, do away with the paper-page representation of a document.
+Parts may have whatever sizes they need.

 ## Document is a tree anyway

 The section - chapter - paragraph structure is a tree.
 Decent editors allows to